Can you explain the difference between a condo association and a homeowner's assocation?

-Ask the Realtor is brought to you by Phoenixville's Home Town Realtor, Jennifer Daywalt, Realtor (Licensed in PA) with RE/MAX Results Realty - Collegeville.
-Questions can be emailed to Sellinghomesjenn@aol.com and all will be answered in this forum.
+Ask the Realtor is brought to you by Jennifer Daywalt, Phoenixville's Home Town Realtor and the Phoenixville Patch.
+Jennifer is with RE/MAX Results Realty in Collegeville.
+Questions can be sent to Jennifer @ Sellinghomesjenn@aol.com and all will be answered privately and in this forum.